My name is Suzie Grogan and I am a professional writer and researcher.

 The book looks at the effect of the First World War on the mental health of the troops and the families they came home to.
 It also examines how attitudes to psychological trauma changed and the impact of the trauma on subsequent generations.
 See the press release here for full details.

 The launch of the book will take place at Foyles Bookshop in Bristol on 22nd October, although by then I will have done two talks - one on 8th October for Surrey Libraries War and Words commemoration of the First World War and another, on the 10th at The Museum of Somerset.

-I am also thrilled to be working with the Leeds Big Bookend on an event at Waterstones in Leeds on 28th October 2014.
+I am also thrilled to be working with the Leeds Big Bookend on an event at Waterstones in Leeds on 29th October 2014, and with Taunton Literary Festival for the 11th November.
+2014.